Stryyder/The-Coding-Journey/README.md

 **Basic**
 - [Danger House](https://github.com/Stryyder/Danger-House): I made this game with Basic utilizing at the time QBasic 4.5.
 It was made sometime around 2001?
 Text and pictures - they were all the rage back then.
 Some of the graphics for this game were created by: unknown author.

-- [Check this out](https://github.com/kamranahmedse/developer-roadmap) for an awesome, exhaustive list of what to learn.